TylerABarnes/Altera-DE1-FPGA-Development-Board-VideoCard-VGA-Controller-And-Image-Viewer/README.md

 6. In paint, click "Resize" in the top left

-7. Select "Pixels", set the Horizontal Pixels to 640 and the Veritcal Pixels to 480
+7. Select "Pixels", set the Horizontal Pixels to 640 and the Veritcal Pixels to 480 (may have to decheck "keep aspect ratio")

 8. Press okay and save resulting image as a PNG on your desktop